linux-test-project/ltp/doc/users/testers_guide.rst

 While we try to make LTP work out of the box as much as possible there are still many things that testers need to consider before the actual testing starts.
-It's advisable to make a test plan in order to asses and formalize the expected test coverage or even just sit down for a while and consider different aspects of the problem at hand.
+It's advisable to make a test plan in order to assess and formalize the expected test coverage or even just sit down for a while and consider different aspects of the problem at hand.